Combinatorial chemistry: Combinatorial split-mix (split and pool) synthesis

 The procedure is illustrated by the synthesis of a dipeptide library using the same three amino acids as building blocks in both cycles.
 Each component of this library contains two amino acids arranged in different orders.
 The amino acids used in couplings are represented by yellow, blue and red circles in the figure.
-Divergent arrows show dividing solid support resin (green circles) into equal portions, vertical arrows mean coupling and convergent arrows represent mixing and homogenizing the portions of the support.
+Divergent arrows show the division of solid support resin (green circles) into equal portions, vertical arrows mean coupling, and convergent arrows represent the mixing and homogenizing of the portions of the support.

-The figure shows that in the two synthetic cycles 9 dipeptides are formed.
-In the third and fourth cycles, 27 tripeptides and 81 tetrapeptides would form, respectively.
+The figure shows that, in the two synthetic cycles, 9 dipeptides are formed.
+In the third and fourth cycles, 27 tripeptides and 81 tetrapeptides would form respectively.

 The "split-mix synthesis" has several outstanding features: